Blue monkey: Behavior

 Cercopithecus mitis joins with the C. ascanius (red-tailed monkey) for extra protection.
 Its interactions with red-tailed monkeys include interspecies grooming.
 Their social system is mainly female because the males leave once they are mature.
-The males have little to no interaction with the young.
-C. mitis is very territorial, so the young males must leave quickly to help themselves become more successful.
-They challenge the dominant male of another family.
-If they defeat the dominant male, they take over the leadership of that family, and this offers a place to live, socialization, and food supplies for the young males."
-C. mitis is said to be nomadic.
+Males have little to no interaction with the young.
+C. mitis is very territorial, so young males must leave.
+They may challenge the dominant male of another family.
+If they defeat the dominant male, they take over leadership of that family, and this offers a place to live, socialization, and food supplies.

 Social structure

 The blue monkeys live in female-philopatric social systems where females stay in their natal groups, while males disperse once they reach adulthood.
 As a result, blue monkey groups usually consist of one male with several females and infants, giving rise to matrilinear societies.
 Occasionally, solitary males are observed, which are probably transient, having left their natal group in search of a new group.